Satsuma Rebellion: Battle of Tabaruzaka

-On March 4, Imperial Army General Yamagata ordered a frontal assault against Tabaruzaka, guarding the approaches to Kumamoto, which developed into an eight-day-long battle.
+On 4 March, Imperial Army General Yamagata ordered a frontal assault against Tabaruzaka, guarding the approaches to Kumamoto, which developed into an eight-day-long battle.
 Tabaruzaka was held by some 15,000 samurai from Satsuma, Kumamoto and Hitoyoshi against the Imperial Army's 9th Infantry Brigade (some 9,000 men).
 At the height of the battle, Saigō wrote a private letter to Prince Arisugawa, restating his reasons for going to Tokyo.
 His letter indicated that he was not committed to rebellion and sought a peaceful settlement.
 The government, however, refused to negotiate.

-In order to cut Saigō off from his base, an imperial force with three warships, 500 policemen, and several companies of infantry landed in Kagoshima on March 8, seized arsenals, and took Satsuma's governor into custody.
+In order to cut Saigō off from his base, an imperial force with three warships, 500 policemen, and several companies of infantry landed in Kagoshima on 8 March, seized arsenals, and took Satsuma's governor into custody.

 Yamagata also landed a detachment with two infantry brigades and 1,200 policemen behind the rebel lines, so as to fall on them from the rear from Yatsushiro Bay.
-Imperial forces landed with few losses, then pushed north seizing the city of Miyanohara on March 19.
+Imperial forces landed with few losses, then pushed north seizing the city of Miyanohara on 19 March.
 After receiving reinforcements, the imperial force, now totaling 4,000 men, attacked the rear elements of the Satsuma army and drove them back.

 Tabaruzaka was one of the most intense campaigns of the war.
 Imperial forces emerged victorious, but with heavy casualties on both sides.
 Each side had suffered more than 4,000 killed or wounded.

 Retreat from Kumamoto

 After his failure to take Kumamoto, Saigō led his followers on a seven-day march to Hitoyoshi.
 Morale was extremely low, and lacking any strategy, the Satsuma forces dug in to wait for the next Imperial Army offensive.
 However, the Imperial Army was likewise depleted, and fighting was suspended for several weeks to permit reinforcement.
-When the offensive was resumed, Saigo retreated to Miyazaki, leaving behind numerous pockets of samurai in the hills to conduct guerilla attacks.
+When the offensive was resumed, Saigo retreated to Miyazaki, leaving behind numerous pockets of samurai in the hills to conduct guerrilla attacks.

-On July 24, the Imperial Army forced Saigō out of Miyakonojō, followed by Nobeoka.
+On 24 July, the Imperial Army forced Saigō out of Miyakonojō, followed by Nobeoka.
 Troops were landed at Ōita and Saiki north of Saigō's army, and Saigō was caught in a pincer attack.
 However, the Satsuma army was able to cut its way free from encirclement.
-By August 17, the Satsuma army had been reduced to 3000 combatants, and had lost most of its modern firearms and all of its artillery.
+By 17 August, the Satsuma army had been reduced to 3000 combatants, and had lost most of its modern firearms and all of its artillery.

 The surviving rebels made a stand on the slopes of Mount Enodake, and were soon surrounded.
 Determined not to let the rebels escape again, Yamagata sent in a large force which outnumbered the Satsuma army 7:1.
 Most of Saigō's remaining forces either surrendered or committed seppuku.
-However, Saigō burned his private papers and army uniform on August 19, and slipped away towards Kagoshima with his remaining able-bodied men.
+However, Saigō burned his private papers and army uniform on 19 August, and slipped away towards Kagoshima with his remaining able-bodied men.
 Despite Yamagata's efforts over the next several days, Saigō and his remaining 500 men reached Kagoshima on September 1 and seized Shiroyama, overlooking the city.